-If you have been diagnosed with cancer then you are likely to be going through a whole range of emotions: “why me?” “is this it?” are just some of the things that might be going through your head.
+If you have been diagnosed with cancer, then you are likely to be going through a whole range of emotions and wondering: “Why me?” and/or “Is this it?”.
 It will often floor you and you may feel isolated and alone.

 There is help out there.